International Service Entities (ISEs) and GST

-ISEs are also given an end user relief certificate (EURC) that exempts them from being charged GST by their suppliers.
-You can ask them to show you their EURC before you supply them with goods or services.
+ISEs are given an End User Relief Certificate (EURC) that stops them from being charged GST by their suppliers.
+Ask them to show you their EURC before you supply them with goods or services.

-Which supplies do ISEs not have to pay GST on?
+Supplies that ISEs don't have to pay GST on

 - the order comes from an approved ISE

-Sales to ISEs are known as 'remitted supplies' and are shown in box 2 of your GST return.
+Sales to ISEs are known as 'remitted supplies' and are shown in box two of your GST return.
 Remitted supplies are given the value of zero-rated supplies.

 When you record sales to ISEs in your accounting system, use the GST code that is used for zero-rated sales such as exports.